adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 > &ldquo;DRY is often misinterpreted as the necessity to never repeat the exact same thing twice [...].
 This is impractical and usually counterproductive, and can lead to forced abstractions, over-thought and [over]-engineered code.&ldquo;
 <br>&mdash; <cite>Harry Roberts, CSS Wizardy</cite>

-Don't take this the wrong way&mdash;MaintainableCSS has various strategies for reuse which I will talk about later.
-The problem is that trying to reuse the bits *inbetween* the curly braces is problematic.
+Don't take this advice the wrong way.
+MaintainableCSS has various strategies for reuse which I will talk about later.
+The problem is that trying to reuse the bits *in-between* the curly braces is problematic.
 Here's why:

 ## 1. Because styles change based on breakpoints